Table of contents

 - Euphoric high: when the trichomes are 50-70% cloudy.

-Another way you can determine when to harvest cannabis for the different effects is going to depend on the pistil color.
+Another way you can determine when to harvest cannabis for the different effects depends on the pistil color.

 - Euphoric high: the pistils should be around 60-70% dark and curling.